Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Dancer is the youngest female on the team.
-In fact, she is the youngest reindeer of them all.
 She is named after what he does.
 She is a graceful dancer among the reindeer.
 She had strong legs that were just a little longer than the other reindeer.

-If there were a Dancing with the Reindeer show, she would surely win the contest.
+If there were a Dancing with the Reindeer show, she would surely win the competition.
 Do you dance every chance you get?
-Then you are like one of Santa's famous reindeer.
+Then you are like Santa's famous female reindeer.

 The reindeer that is full of energy and love to have fun is Prancer.
 Prancer is the only reindeer to have a spinoff movie of his own.
 Prancer is the youngest male reindeer on Santa's team.